The Network Time Protocol (NTP) serves to synchronize local time with the time of an NTP server.

 To configure the NTP service:

-• If you want to configure NTP in a device template, in the menu, select the Network templates tab, click the device template, and select the NTP section.
+If you want to configure NTP in a network template, in the menu, select the Network templates tab, click the network template, and select the NTP section.

-• If you want to configure NTP on a Kaspersky NGFW device, select the Devices tab in the menu, click a Kaspersky NGFW device, and select the NTP section.
+If you want to manage NTP settings on a device, in the menu, select the Devices tab, click the device, and select the NTP section.

 This opens the NTP settings page.

-3. Enable the Override toggle switch (displayed only when viewing the NTP section on the device) to disable inheritance of settings from the device template.
+Enable the Override toggle switch (displayed only when viewing the NTP section on the device) to disable inheritance of settings from the network template.

 By default, the Management virtual routing and forwarding table is used.